Logo

 Tom Hanks's mother was from a Portuguese family; their surname was originally "Fraga".

-Tom Hanks's father had English ancestry, and through his line, Hanks is a distant cousin of President Abraham Lincoln and children's host Fred Rogers, whom he played.
+Tom Hanks's father had English ancestry, and through his line, Hanks is a distant cousin of President Abraham Lincoln and children's host Fred Rogers.

 Tom Hanks studied theater at Chabot College in Hayward, California, and transferred to California State University, Sacramento after two years.

-Tom Hanks replied he would rather win a Heisman by playing halfback for the California Golden Bears.
+Tom Hanks replied that he would have rather won a Heisman by playing halfback for the California Golden Bears.

 At Dowling's suggestion, Tom Hanks became an intern at the festival.